-In the assemblage patterns of shared OTUs (Table 3a), a significant positive correlation was found between Adélie penguin stomach regurgitates and cloacal swabs (rho = 0.445, P<0.05).
+In the assemblage patterns of shared OTUs (Table 3), a significant positive correlation was found between Adélie Penguin stomach regurgitates and cloacal swabs (rs = 0.445, n = 23, p = 0.033).
 Stomach regurgitates and cloacal swabs showed no significant correlations with guano or rookery soils.
-Amongst the co-occurring community members (Fig. 3b), those which increased in occurrence between stomach regurgitates and rookery soils were closely related to Psychrobacter (1.1 to 6.1%) and Tissierella (<0.1 to 11.0%).
-OTUs annotated to Clostridium (61.7 to 2.5%) and Mycoplasma (30.8 to <0.1%) decreased in frequency between stomach regurgitates and rookery soils.
+Amongst the co-occurring community members (Fig. 5), those which increased in occurrence between stomach regurgitates and rookery soils were closely related to Psychrobacter (1.1 to 6.1%) and Tissierella (<0.1 to 11.0%).
+OTUs assigned to Clostridium (61.7 to 2.5%) and Mycoplasma (30.8 to <0.1%) decreased in frequency between stomach regurgitates and rookery soils.
 OTUs assigned to Helicobacter were relatively abundant in cloacal swabs and guano but not in stomach regurgitates or rookery soils.

-Comparative analyses between the four sample types in chinstrap penguins
+Comparative analyses between the four sample types in Chinstrap Penguins

-In chinstrap penguins, OTU richness (Table 2) of rookery soils (mean±S.D. = 202 ±39) was significantly higher (P< 0.05) than those of stomach regurgitates (56 ±6), cloacal swabs (80 ±72) and guano (83 ±18).
-There were no significant differences in the OTU richness between stomach regurgitates, cloacal swabs and guano.
+In Chinstrap Penguins, again there were significant differences in the OTU richness between the four sample types studied (one-way ANOVA, F(3,8) = 7.317, p = 0.011).
+Post hoc comparisons with Tukey’s HSD (Table 2) indicated that the mean value of OTU richness of rookery soils (X ± SE = 202 ±23 OTUs, n = 3) was significantly higher (p < 0.05) than those of stomach regurgitates (X ± SE = 56 ±3 OTUs, n = 3), cloacal swabs (X ± SE = 80 ± 41 OTUs, n = 3) and guano (X ± SE = 83 ± 11 OTUs, n = 3).
+There were no significant differences in the mean values of OTU richness between stomach regurgitates, cloacal swabs and guano.

-A total of 18 bacterial phyla were assigned from the annotated 1261 bacterial species-level OTUs from chinstrap penguin stomach regurgitates, cloacal swabs, guano and rookery soils (Table S2).
-Approximately 39% of the assigned phyla were present in all four types of samples, and were also classified as frequently encountered phyla.
-These belonged to Actinobacteria, Bacteroidetes, Firmicutes, Fusobacteria, Proteobacteria, Tenericutes and unclassified bacteria (Fig. 4a).
-About 22% of the assigned phyla were found only in one sample type, including the rarely encountered phyla Synergistetes, that was present only in cloacal swabs, and Acidobacteria, Chlamydiae and Planctomycetes, that were present only in rookery soils.

-Excluding unclassified bacteria, chinstrap penguins harboured significantly different community taxonomic compositions in the four sample types.
-The Jaccard index (Fig. 2b) showed the highest similarity was present between cloacal swabs and guano (28%) and the lowest similarity was between stomach regurgitates and rookery soils (13%).
-A total of 106, 184, 154 and 325 distinct OTUs were identified in the stomach regurgitates, cloacal swabs, guano and rookery soils, respectively (Fig. 2b).
-Approximately 5.3% of the 490 distinct OTUs identified in total were shared between the four sample types, and 7.7% of these shared OTUs were frequently encountered in all four sample types.
+Excluding unclassified bacteria, Chinstrap Penguins harboured significantly different community compositions in the four sample types.
+The Jaccard index (Fig. 3) showed the highest similarity was present between cloacal swabs and guano (28%) and the lowest similarity was between stomach regurgitates and rookery soils (13%).
+A total of 106, 184, 154 and 325 distinct OTUs were identified in the stomach regurgitates, cloacal swabs, guano and rookery soils, respectively (Fig. 3).
+Approximately 5.3% of the 490 distinct OTUs identified were shared between the four sample types, and 7.7% of these shared OTUs were frequently encountered in all four sample types.
+Again, these included community members of Actinobacteria, Bacteroidetes, Firmicutes, Fusobacteria, Proteobacteria and Tenericutes.
 The unique OTUs (64% in total) present in stomach regurgitates, cloacal swabs, guano or rookery soils accounted for 5.7%, 13.5%, 6.5% and 38.0%, respectively.
 About 25% of the unique OTUs in stomach regurgitates, 12.1% in cloacal swabs, 15.6% in guano, and 5.9% in rookery soils were frequently encountered.
-The unique and the shared OTUs are listed in Supplementary Table S4.
+The unique and the shared OTUs are listed inOnline resource 4.

-Spearman rank multiple correlation analysis (Table 3b) identified significant negative correlations in assemblage patterns of the frequently encountered OTUs between chinstrap penguin rookery soils and stomach regurgitates (rho = -0.434, P<0.05) or cloacal swabs (-0.399, P<0.05).
-No significant correlations were detected in frequently encountered OTU assemblages between stomach regurgitates, cloacal swabs and guano.
-Community members whose representation increased between stomach regurgitates and rookery soils included the phyla Actinobacteria (<0.1 to 1.7%), Bacteroidetes (0.7 to 56.3%) and unclassified bacteria (10.5 to 17.6%) (Fig. 4a).
+Spearman rank multiple correlation analysis (Table 3) identified significant negative correlations in assemblage patterns of the frequently encountered OTUs between Chinstrap Penguin rookery soils and stomach regurgitates (rs = -0.434, n = 119, p < 0.0001) or cloacal swabs (rs = -0.399, n = 119, p < 0.0001).
+No significant correlations were detected in the frequently encountered OTU assemblages between stomach regurgitates, cloacal swabs and guano.
+Community members whose representation increased between stomach regurgitates and rookery soils included the phyla Actinobacteria (<0.1 to 1.7%), Bacteroidetes (0.7 to 56.3%) and unclassified bacteria (10.5 to 17.6%) (Fig. 4).
 Proteobacteria (20.2 to 14.9%) and Tenericutes (58.5 to <0.1%) showed a decrease between stomach regurgitates and rookery soils.